IN THIS GUIDE

 - Substance Abuse in the Latinx Community: A podcast from Latinx Therapy that features Genesis Games, LMHC.
 She shares her knowledge of alcohol abuse, how it is defined, the effects it has on the individual and the family, the myths behind it in Latinx culture, and the best way to support someone with this issue.

-- Hollywood and Wine Recovery: A group producing online content that shares holistic approaches to recovery that center on healing the mind, body, and spirit with the Black and Latinx experiences at the center.
+- Hollywood and Vine Recovery: A nonprofit group producing online content that shares holistic approaches to recovery that center on healing the mind, body, and spirit with the Black and Latinx experiences at the center.

 General Mental Health